 SCOTCAT Credits: 30 SCQF Level 11 Semester 2

-Academic year: 2019/0
+Academic year: 2020-2021

-Planned timetable: To be arranged.
+Planned timetable: 1.00 pm - 3.00 pm Thu (seminar)

 In this module students will consider a series of technologies and ask: how has this technology inflected how images are made and consumed, what subjects are represented, and even what constitutes an image at all?
 Individual sessions will address common themes of, among other things, production and reproduction, labor and skill, reception history, and medium specificity.
 Over the course of the module, students will also be introduced to various scholarly and theoretical frameworks for addressing the relationship between technology and imagemaking.